Joseph P. Day: Family life

 Joseph P. Day and Pauline (née Pope) married in 1898.
 Their children were Joseph P. Jr., Bernard P., Charles P., and Fairfield P., and Pauline Pope French and Lora Taylor Pope Barrett.
 The family had two main homes, a city home in Gramercy Park, and the family estate called Pleasant Days in Short Hills, New Jersey.
 Pleasant Days was later renamed Greenwood Gardens by a subsequent owner and is open to the public.
 Pauline Day died in 1932 and Joseph P. Day remarried to Louisa Young Cole in 1942.

+Day died at Flower Hospital in Manhattan on April 10, 1944.